Porocyonak/Open2Nord/README.md

 ***Open2Nord*** does some light Python scripting to find the best NordVPN server for your location, and connects you to it automatically on logon using the OpenVPN GUI.

 I also made sure that the code (and project itself) was short and sweet, so you can easily tell if anything fishy is going on.
-I'd like to say its also easier for newbies to learn so they can do it themselves, but I can't say for certain!
+I'd like to say it's also easier for newbies to learn so they can do it themselves, but I can't say for certain!
 Let me know what to clear up so it's more understandable.

 ### ------------------Instructions------------------